norvigaward/naward05/README.md

 #### Results

-Below is the generated list of the top 15 most mentioned songs for a number of different countries.
+The result of the experiment is a generated list of songs, ordered on the amount of mentionings, for a large number of countries.
+As it is not feasible to show the entire result on this page, we show the top 15 most mentioned songs for small number of countries below.
+The complete result set can be found in [this .csv file](results.csv).

-After that, we give the combined top list of top 15 most mentioned songs and the top 15 of the original top2000.

 NL